Microplastics in Water Bottles – How Dangerous is It?

 • Don’t buy personal care products that contain microbeads if those products are available without them.

 • Stop buying bottled water.
-Instead, buy a reusable water bottle and keep it at your desk or in your car.
+Instead, buy a reusable water bottle, possible plastic free, and keep it at your desk or in your car.

 • Skip straws when ordering drinks at restaurants or bars — most establishments will happily serve drinks without one if asked.